rll307/Trans_quotas/README.md

 # Introduction
 I hope this script is useful for researchers in fields of linguistics and applied linguistics.
 Unfortunately due to regulations form the ethic research committee, I am unable to provide my data (actual comments and their classification).
 However, the article explains all classification and a link for the post is available (see bellow).

-If you have any further questions, please feel free to drop us a line.
+If you have any further questions, please feel free to drop me a line.

 # Data scraping